 Local vs. public IP address

 Your internet service provider (ISP) assigns your public IP address to your router.
-The public IP address is similar to using P.O. box for general mail instead of telling everyone your home address.
+The public IP address is similar to using a P.O. box for general mail instead of telling everyone your home address.
 It’s more secure and readily visible.
 Public IP addresses are also traceable, which can reveal your geographical location.
-This is why many people use a VPN.
+This is why many people use a virtual private network (VPN).

 Your private IP address is the one your router assigns to the device.
 All devices within the same network are assigned a unique, private IP address.
 This address allows devices on a home network to communicate.
 If you need to change your Wi-Fi password, you’ll need to know your router’s IP address.

-If you have Wi-Fi network issues, knowing your IP address can help troubleshoot connection problems.
+Knowing your IP address can help troubleshoot connection problems if you have Wi-Fi network issues.
 Accessing your IP address will help you decide whether you have a router disrupting your access to the internet or if the issue stems from your device or Ethernet cable.

 Setting up new devices may also require the use of your IP address.
 For instance, if you need to connect a printer to your network, your IP address will allow you to see the network identification and help you connect the device to the correct network.
-There may be times you want someone to have remote access to your network and this will require your IP address for connection.
+There may be times you want someone to have remote access to your network, which will require your IP address for connection.

 Can I change my IP address?

-You can change your IP address.
-Many users do this to help strengthen online security.
+Yes, you can change your IP address with a virtual private network.
+Many users do this to help strengthen online security by encrypting their location or web activities.
 A VPN is also helpful because it will change your IP address automatically.
 When you access the internet, your VPN will make it look like you’re connected from a different location.
-It shows a physical location of a VPN server, rather than your actual geographical area.
+It shows the physical location of a VPN server rather than your actual geographical area.

 Is the MAC address the same as the IP address?